isovector/certainty-by-construction/src/book/6-ring-solving.lagda.md

 The ring solver is a general purpose tool for automatically reasoning about rings.
 Rings are algebraic structures which generalize the relationships between addition and multiplication.
-A ring has an associative, commutative binary operation called "addition" and an associative --- but not necessarily commutative --- binary operation called "multiplication."
+A ring has an associative, commutative binary operation called "addition" and an associative, commutative binary operation called "multiplication."
 We also have distinguished elements 0 and 1 that behave like you'd expect.
 Additionally, if you'll excuse the pun, we require an additive inverse operation analogous to unary negation, with the property that for any $a$ we have $a + -a = 0$.